Pepco didn't spend all of its D.C. tree-trimming funds in recent years, data show

 Company officers pledged again to improve overall service and reliability and apologized to customers, saying they understood the disappointment.

-The session before District regulators came after meetings with elected officials in Annapolis and Montgomery and Prince George's counties.
+The session before District regulators came after meetings with elected officials in Annapolis and in Montgomery and Prince George's counties.

 The commission was already weighing whether to add or revise reliability standards for Pepco and is awaiting recommendations expected in May from a review group that includes its staff, Pepco representatives and the Office of People's Counsel, which represents consumer interests.